DaYeSquad/sakura-node-ts/README.md

 # OVERVIEW

-gagodata is Gago data service providing NDVI, weather forecast and etc.
+sakura-node-ts is a quick start project, it stores most of data in PostgreSQL, logs in MongoDB and it uses Redis to keep user login token.

 # BEFORE BUILD

-1. Install npm
+1. Install node and npm
 2. Install PostgreSQL
 3. Install Redis
+4. Install MongoDB

 # SET ENVIRONMENT